-The anthropogenic introduction of invasive alien species has been recognized as a cause of disease introduction to new regions 131, and transmission to new hosts including wildlife ^{132,133}, livestock ^{134,135} and people 136.
-The globally significant wildlife disease, chytridiomycosis, has led to amphibian declines and extinctions, and has been definitively linked to a series of introductions and escapes ^{137,138} of amphibians moved internationally for the pet trade, laboratory use, farming 71, or as biological control agents.
-Substantial efforts have been made to reduce the risk of introduction or control invasive alien species to reduce their conservation impact, and there are increasing efforts to focus on the risk of disease introduction ^{139,140}.
+The anthropogenic introduction of invasive alien species has been recognized as a cause of disease introduction to new regions131, and transmission to new hosts including wildlife^{132,133}, livestock^{134,135} and people136.
+The globally significant wildlife disease, chytridiomycosis, has led to amphibian declines and extinctions, and has been definitively linked to a series of introductions and escapes^{137,138} of amphibians moved internationally for the pet trade, laboratory use, farming71, or as biological control agents.
+Substantial efforts have been made to reduce the risk of introduction or control invasive alien species to reduce their conservation impact, and there are increasing efforts to focus on the risk of disease introduction^{139,140}.

-Investing in conservation may avoid exponentially-rising economic loss due to pandemics vulnerable economic sectors being the worst affected 142.
+Investing in conservation may avoid exponentially rising economic loss due to pandemics

+In addition to widespread suffering and loss of human life, the global economic losses from infectious disease outbreaks in the last decades have been significant141. with the most vulnerable economic sectors being the worst affected142.
 Assessments of the economic impact of emerging diseases vary in their methodology and likely accuracy, but point to often significant economic shocks, even for short, relatively regional outbreaks.
-In West Africa alone, the 2014 Ebola outbreak had an estimated economic impact larger than US\$53 billion 143.
-The UNDP in 2017 calculated that the societal and economic cost of the Zika virus in South America and the Caribbean was between US\$7 and US\$18 billion between 2015 and 2017 144.
-Estimates from the Asian Development Bank suggest that the cost of a 3-6 month social distancing and travel restrictions due to the COVID-19 pandemic could cost the global economy between US\$5.8 and US\$8.8 trillion (6.4-9.7 percent of global GDP) 145.
+In West Africa alone, the 2014 Ebola outbreak had an estimated economic impact larger than US\$53 billion143.
+The UNDP in 2017 calculated that the societal and economic cost of the Zika virus in South America and the Caribbean was between US\$7 and US\$18 billion between 2015 and 2017144.
+Estimates from the Asian Development Bank suggest that the cost of a 3-6 month social distancing and travel restrictions due to the COVID-19 pandemic could cost the global economy between US\$5.8 and US\$8.8 trillion (6.4-9.7 per cent of global GDP)145.
 While the economic damages from COVID-19 are already substantial, they are likely to continue to rise significantly until vaccines are widely available to contain transmission and reduce costly deaths and economic impacts.
-The overall cost of pandemics will likely also rise significantly in the future due to the projected increase in frequency of emerging infectious disease events 13, and the exponential increase in economic costs associated with them ^{56,146-148}.
+The overall cost of pandemics will likely also rise significantly in the future due to the projected increase in frequency of emerging infectious disease events13, and the exponential increase in economic costs associated with them^{56,146-148}.
 The true impact of COVID-19 on the global economy can only be accurately assessed once vaccines are fully deployed and transmission among populations is contained.
-However, it is likely to be in the tens of trillions of dollars, with estimates of \$8-16 trillion globally by July 2020 141 and \$16 trillion in the US by a presumed containment due to vaccination by the 4th quarter of 2021 149.
-If we assume similar costs for other pandemics during the last 102 years (1918 influenza, HIV/AIDS and others) and add the annual burden of largescale emerging diseases (e.g. SARS, Ebola146 and others), as well as the \$570 billion estimated annual cost of moderately severe to severe influenza pandemics 150, the cost of zoonotic disease emergence is likely to exceed \$1 trillion annually.
+However, it is likely to be in